dancj/MMM-Hover/readme.md

-# Unofficial HoverLabs Hover NodeJS Module
+# Unofficial HoverLabs Hover (Version 1) NodeJS Module

 HoverLabs ships a really neat board which lets your users interact with circuits using in-air gestures and taps.
 I've ported the Python library for the legacy Hover (has not been tested with the new, but might be backwards compatible) to use in NodeJS becuase I hate Python.

+## Important

+This library is only meant to detect things for the legacy Hover board, or Hover Original.
+I'm waiting on my 2.0 board to write up a v2 version.

 ## Requirements